MilburnJ/matrix_optimization/README.md

 ## SIMD is cool!

 ## GPUs are very efficient for Matrix Multiplication

+## Memory overhead can have significant impact on performance

+## Tensor cores may not result in significant performance increase if operation is too small (large overhead)

+## However they are significantly faster when operations are large

 # Did we meet the goals set during prelim presentation?